nasirkhan/laravel-starter/docs/COMPLETE_TASK_LIST.md

   - [ ] spatie/laravel-medialibrary → keep in core (used by User model)
 - [x] unisharp/laravel-filemanager → ✅ Moved to module-manager as FileManager module (Feb 9, 2026)
 - [x] sqids/sqids → ✅ Moved to module-manager (Feb 9, 2026) - Used by modules, not core
-- [ ] Remove yajra/laravel-datatables-oracle from core → move to laravel-admin
+- [x] yajra/laravel-datatables-oracle → ✅ Moved to module-manager (Feb 10, 2026) - Backend admin functionality
 - [x] Update composer.json with minimal dependencies - In progress
 - [ ] Document core dependencies in README